-• A network retail pharmacy.
+- A network retail pharmacy

-• A pharmacy that is not in the plan's network.
+- A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

+- The plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory (PruittHealthPremier.com).